 With the 10th edition of Art Basel taking over, Miami.com sought out the most influential young artists in Miami, the ones who are making an impact by looking at things with a new perspective; the ones who will be leaving their mark during the largest art fair in the U.S.

 Our selections included a rugged photographer, a mysterious street artist, an intense performance artist, a pair of distinct video artists, and two artists for the thinking person.

 Below is a quick snapshot of our picks.
-Follow the links for more in-depth interviews with each, along with a photo gallery of each and their works.
 Special thanks to Anthony Spinello of Spinello Projects for his photographic work.

 Here are Miami’s Young Baselers.

 - Basel: Frederic Snitzer Gallery booth at Art Basel, Dec 1-4

 Raised in Pittsburgh by his single mother, Balber developed a talent for fighting which lead him to boxing, wrestling and Muay Thai.
 He now mentors at-risk youth.
 “I’ve had to redefine what success is to me and it’s not financial.
 It’s more about just being heard and validated as a thinker.”
 His brutal honesty is reflective in his work, which is often inspired by his own painful experiences with subjects ranging from unorthodox Jews to drug dealers and prostitutes.
 “I like taking pictures of things I’m not supposed to.”
 He will be leaving soon for New York where he was invited to study at the International Center of Photography.

 - Basel: Locusts Projects “Billboard Project” and solo show at Spinello Projects through Dec.
 5